-sso-server value (group-policy webvpn)
+sso-server value (config-group-webvpn)

-To assign an SSO server to a group policy, use the sso-server value command in webvpn configuration mode available in group-policy configuration mode.
+To assign an SSO server to a group policy, use the sso-server value command in group-policy-webvpn configuration mode.

 To remove the assignment and use the default policy, use the no form of this command.